 The following are some major concerns Cyveillance has with the proposed implementation of the ICANN policy:

-- The gTLD application fee will be $185,000.00 for a single gTLD and it must be acknowledged that it is only “to obtain consideration” of an application and offers no guarantee that the application would be granted (the cost of registering a “dot com” domain is approximately $20).
+- The gTLD application fee will be $185,000.00 for a single gTLD and it must be acknowledged that it is only “to obtain consideration” of an application and offers no guarantee that the application would be granted (the cost of registering a “dot com” Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. is approximately $20).
 Given that there are currently over 180 million .com domains the total potential revenue to ICANN could be in the trillions of dollars.
 If only the Global 2000 applied, the administration cost alone (using ICANN’s own estimates) would be $370 Billion.
 Note that this estimate would only cover their corporate name and not their individual brand names and no other variation of the brand in order to protect them from cybersquatting or typopiracy.

 - The proposed gTLD guidebook provides that any community-based applications will take priority in the proposed application process.
 Enterprises and companies would have little recourse in acquiring gTLDs containing their own company or brand names.
 For example, if the International Brotherhood of Magicians (http://www.magician.org) wanted to register “.IBM” according to the proposed procedures, they would potentially have priority over “.IBM”, not IBM Corporation.
 This outcome would not only cause market confusion but would lay the foundation for potential fraud targeting consumers worldwide.